hamdav/fourier-applications/README.md

 these a_{n,m}:s are the ones you need to calculate from the initial condition if you want to create an animation not already calculated by me.

 OBS!
 This creates a gif file as the animation is very slow and without a considerable drop in framerate cannot be played in realtime.

+## 2d_wave_eq_disc.py

+Creates an animation of the solution to the two dimensional wave equation on the disc [0,ρ]x[0,2π].
+Δu = u_{tt}
+u(ρ,φ,t) = 0
+u(r,φ,0) = f(r,φ)
+u_t(r,φ,0) = 0

+This one is done numerically as the coefficients that need to be calculated are not nice to do by hand.
+Simply define an f and you'll be good to go.If the number of frames are about 100, it takes a couple of seconds to run, choose a higher number than that and be prepared to wait for a while.